-The Liquidity Management department in the Treasury division is responsible for operational liquidity management.
-The department is the central unit within the Association of Volksbanks for the management of liquidity, the pricing of liquidity (transfer pricing), the central management of collaterals throughout the Association, for funding planning, the disposition of available liquid funds, and compliance with the refinancing strategy.
+The Liquidity Management department of the Association in the Treasury division is responsible for operational liquidity management.
+The department is the central unit within the Association of Volksbanks for the management of liquidity, the pricing of liquidity (transfer pricing), the central management of collaterals throughout the Association, the disposition of available liquid funds, and the implementation of the medium- to long-term funding strategy.
+The Capital Markets department is responsible for carrying out capital market issues, for issuance planning and underlying stock management.

 Liquidity management in the Association of Volksbanks is highly centralised.
 VBW, as CO of the Association of Volksbanks, has far-reaching management and control rights for the entire Association of Volksbanks.
 These include central funding/liquidity management and liquidity risk management, including the right to issue both general and individual instructions to the affiliated credit institutions.
 Consequently, VBW is responsible for liquidity management throughout the Association and for liquidity balancing within the Association.
 The affiliated banks cover their refinancing needs via VBW, investing their surplus liquidity.
 The affiliated banks are required to maintain liquidity reserves at VBW to the extent defined by law.

 There is no horizontal liquidity equalisation between the affiliated banks.
 VBW is the only institution within the Association that has access to the money and capital markets as well as to central bank funds.